Srishti-20/mobile-factory-order-api/README.md

    ```

 -
-- get JSON data from request and storing it in the variable request_data.
+- get JSON data from the request and store it in the variable request_data.
-- .get function helps to find the key and give the values of it.If the key is not found then it puts the default value if provided like in this we gave an empty list as the default value, Storing the Value in the varibale names `components`.
+- .get function helps to find the key and give the values of it.
+If the key is not found then it puts the default value if provided like in this we gave an empty list as the default value, Storing the Value in the variable names `components`.

 5. Checking the validity of the input: